 Accounts receivable are related to program earned income.
 Bad debts are provided on the allowance method based on historical experience and management evaluation of outstanding grants and accounts receivable.
 It is the Organization's policy to charge off uncollectible accounts receivable when management determines that receivables will not be collected.
-Management has determined that no allowance for uncollectible accounts is deemed necessary at December 31, 2017 and 2016.
+Management has determined that no allowance for uncollectible accounts is deemed necessary as of December 31, 2018 and 2017.